fenago/data-science/lab_guides/Lab_12.md

 handle and fix some of the most frequent issues (duplicate rows, type conversion, value replacement, and missing values) using `pandas`\' APIs.
 Finally, we went through several feature engineering techniques.

-The next lab opens a new part of this course that presents data science use cases end to end. *Lab 13*, *Imbalanced Datasets*, will walk you through an example of an imbalanced dataset and how to deal with such a situation.